DataResearchLabs/my_time_tabulator/README.md

 <a id="introduction" class="anchor" href="#introduction" aria-hidden="true"> </a>
 ### 1. Introduction
 #### 1.1 Ten Reasons Why You Should Track Your Time...
-1. **Monitoring Value**: If time is more valuable than money, why do so few track it relative to tracking money?<br>
+**1. Monitoring Value**: If time is more valuable than money, why do so few track it relative to tracking money?<br>
-2. **Your Story**: "It is performance review time...what did you accomplish last quarter or last year?"<br>
+**2. Your Story**: "It is performance review time...what did you accomplish last quarter or last year?"<br>
     - Managers are too busy to see or understand all the great work you do...so package it up as nice, easily digestable projects, tasks, times, and dates.<br>
     - Sell your work story...because nobody else is going to do it for you.<br>
-3. **Red Light/Green Light**: Wouldn't it be nice to tag and rollup all your tasks as:<br>
+**3. Red Light/Green Light**: Wouldn't it be nice to tag and rollup all your tasks as:<br>
     - Green Light: What you're hired to do<br>
     - Yellow Light: What can be delegated<br>
     - Orange Light: Important, but not what you were hired to do<br>
     - Red Light: Wasting time, nice-to-have but not need-to-have<br>
     Then roll it all up every week to analyze and adjust.<br>
     Besides, wouldn't it be nice to identify activities that are misusing or even wasting your time?
-If you can show that 60% of your week is meetings, it becomes much easier to makethe case to curtail them.<br>
+If you can show that 60% of your week is meetings, it becomes much easier to make the case to curtail them.<br>
-4. **Self-Improvement**: by comparing efficiency of similar tasks and projects over time against yourself (bad idea to compare to others, stick to improving yourself).<br>
+**4. Self-Improvement**: by comparing efficiency of similar tasks and projects over time against yourself (bad idea to compare to others, stick to improving yourself).<br>
-5. **Scope Creep**: When you monitor where your time is going, you can quickly show the impact of scope creep and course correct earlier<br>
+**5. Scope Creep**: When you monitor where your time is going, you can quickly show the impact of scope creep and course correct earlier<br>
-6. **Happiness**: If you are grinding away focussing 100% fo your time on critical tasks with no 5% or 10% creative slow-down time, then you are likely on a path to burn-out.
+**6. Happiness**: If you are grinding away focussing 100% fo your time on critical tasks with no 5% or 10% creative slow-down time, then you are likely on a path to burn-out.
 Use these metrics to make the case for saying "No" more frequently, or to ask for a little bit of R&D time.<br>
-7. **Tee-Shirt Baselines**: Rollup project times to establish historical baselines used for preliminary estimates or to counter unrealistic project timelines.<br>
+**7. Tee-Shirt Baselines**: Rollup project times to establish historical baselines used for preliminary estimates or to counter unrealistic project timelines.<br>
-8. **Just Billable Hours?** If you are a consultant, you already track your time for billing hours, 'nuff said, right?
+**8. Just Billable Hours?** If you are a consultant, you already track your time for billing hours, 'nuff said, right?
 Not quite, because there is value beyond billing hours...and that is to slice and dice the hours, see how they rollup to projects, to categories, and how the time flows (a 40 hour task does not take 1 week, the hours ebb and flow at different rates, mingling with other tasks and priorities)<br>
-9. **Time Boxing**: If you work on agile projects and need to time box certain activities, how do you know when you've hit the limit?<br>
+**9. Time Boxing**: If you work on agile projects and need to time box certain activities, how do you know when you've hit the limit?<br>
-10. **Dial in Your Estimates**: to improve your pipeline.
+**10. Dial in Your Estimates**: to improve your pipeline.
 The construction industry has this down in spades -- how much does it cost per square foot of building footprint to build a 3 story building with wood beam construction, blah, blah, blah .... yeah, check out [RS Means](https://psu.pb.unizin.org/app/uploads/sites/138/2019/11/Fig-7-2.png) and their hundreds s of thousands of ways to estimate anything construction related.
 Then look at the laughable lack of estimating depth in the software industry.
 It all starts with tracking costs AND TIME.
 In construction, labor is 50% of the cost.
 In software, labor is like 90%+ of the cost; therefore, tracking time is even more important.<br>

 ### 2. Download the Application